brittafiore/DataScienceStudies/Community level data science.md

 Sometimes researchers were developing novel approaches to examining an object of study that is common across a number of fields.
 This was the case with one participant who was developing tools and methods to analyze the entire corpus of text on the Internet Archive:

->"At this conference we went to, there was a group of people that were trying to do link analysis [on the Internet Archive] ….
+>At this conference we went to, there was a group of people that were trying to do link analysis [on the Internet Archive] ….
 I’ve been looking at the text.
 I told them … I’d send them all of the stuff that I’ve done, and they were really excited about that because they want to start looking at the text, but **they hadn’t considered doing that yet because it’s 90 terabytes of text.
-How do you look at that?!**"
+How do you look at that?!**

 In cases like this, the methods and tools being developed could be applied to similar data generated and analyzed across different academic domains.
 Therefore, we can think of community-level data science as potentially influencing the cross-disciplinary sphere.